willianvargas/react-myreads-project-willvargas/README.md

 * Sidebar Menu (mobile too)
 * Dedicated page for every category (*current reading*, *want to read* and *read*)
 * Loading state component
+* Unit and integration testing

 ## Installing and Running

-* Install all project dependencies with `npm install`
+* Install all project dependencies with `yarn install`
-* Start the development server with `npm start`
+* Start the development server with `yarn start`

 runs on localhost:3000

+## Running Tests

+This project uses [Jest](https://facebook.github.io/jest/) (pre-configurated by Create React App) and [Enzyme](http://airbnb.io/enzyme/) that improves the testing techniques for React applications.

+* Run all tests `yarn test`
+* Run all tests with coverage reporting `yarn test-coverage`

 ## Backend Server

 The backend server is provided by Udacity's API, so you need internet connection to run the project, even locally.

 ### Important

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.